geographiclib/geographiclib/wrapper/Excel/00README.txt

   Thomas Warner <warnerta@gmail.com>

 for showing me how.
-This prescription has only been tested for Excel running on a Window machine.
+This prescription has only been tested for Excel running on a Windows machine.
 Please let me know if you figure out how to get this working on MacOS versions of Excel.

 Here's the overview